-One Fast UART 16550 serial port, one 9-pin RS-232 port are located on the serverboard.
-The front I/O ports include a VGA (monitor) port, two USB 3.0 ports, an IPMI dedicated LAN port and two 1-Gigabit Ethernet ports.
+One Fast UART 16550 serial port is located on the serverboard.
+The color-coded I/O ports include a VGA (monitor) port, two USB 3.0 ports, an IPMI dedicated LAN port and two Gigabit or 10GBased-T Ethernet ports.